haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2021-07-04 aMSE 0.0.0.1900 More big changes.
+I have removed the numbers-at-size large matrices from the zoneDP object into a NAS object. zoneDP is now only 12Mb instead of 450Mb and so can now be stored conveniently for each run.
+In addition, fixed recruitment deviates have now been implemented (although the default is to not use them - all are set to -1).
+But, expreimentally, in Tasmania, setting the deviate in 1991 = 2.0 meaning that the base level of recruitment off the recruitment curve is doubled, improves the relationship between predicted cpue and observed cpue so this holds great promise for improved conditioning.

 -   2021-06-28 aMSE 0.0.0.2000 The AMSE can now conduct what are effectively retrospective analyses.
-This is affected by changing the ‘CATCHES, 47, if\>1 this is the number of historical catch years’ line in the control.csv file, which can now be done in a loop using the new ‘changevar’ function.
+This is affected by changing the ‘CATCHES, 47, if&gt;1 this is the number of historical catch years’ line in the control.csv file, which can now be done in a loop using the new ‘changevar’ function.
 This has necessitated also changing the ‘CEYRS, 20, The first year of catches for which there are CPUE